Presbyterian Church of Pakistan: 21st century

 The Presbyterian Church of Pakistan is known for its work in evangelism, education, health care, literacy, agriculture and social welfare.
 Evangelism is done by pastors, evangelists and lay workers and includes training church members, planting new churches for growth and building churches and pastoral houses.
 The Church's educational work suffered from the nationalization of schools in 1972, but the church established new primary, middle, and high schools for boys and girls, and pensions for students.

 The church maintains two hospitals and provides education and healthcare for the people.
 The denomination began literacy work in Pakistan, which is now carried out by an NGO, and continues to cooperate with the government to promote literacy.
 The Presbyterian Church is also the initiator of theological education in Pakistan, through a seminar for candidates for the ministry and lay extension classes.
 In addition, the church has agricultural services focused on helping peasants with production techniques, seed conservation and fertilizers.

 As of 2016, the church has around 300,000 members, 220 congregations, 208 pastors, and 80 presbyteries, making it the largest Presbyterian denomination in the country and second largest Protestant denomination, behind Church of Pakistan.

 Pakistanis report the existence of religious persecution by the population of the country of Christians who form a minority in Pakistan.
 As the Presbyterians form one of the largest Christian groups in the country, there are many reports of religious persecution against them in the region.

+In 2018, the denomination split into three groups over disagreements over the succession of the denomination's president.
+In 2024, the three groups reconciled, reconstituting the denomination's unity.

+By 2025, the denomination was estimated to have 500,000 members in 24 presbyteries.